Why Antivirus Isn’t Enough

 - In addition, the user needs to keep their virtual machine up-to-date.

 This is a good approach, but it is not for everyone.
-Light Point Web was created to give all users access to this level of safety, but without any of the tedium.
+Light Point Web, our Remote Browser Isolation product, was created to give all users access to this level of safety, but without any of the tedium.

 Light Point Security’s Approach

-Light Point Security is a pioneer in alternatives to filter-based security.
+Light Point Security is a pioneer in Browser Isolation – an alternative to detection-based security.
 We believe that building a filter that can identify all the bad operations and to be right 100% of the time is simply impossible.
 Our approach to security is to move all potentially dangerous activities off of the user’s computer.
 By doing this, it doesn’t matter if something is good or bad.
 We can run it in a controlled environment that can be restored to a pristine state whenever we want.

 Light Point Web lets you browse the web from our computers instead of yours.
 Using this approach, it is like each time you browse the web, you do it from a brand new computer that has never been used before, and when you are finished, you throw the computer away, never to be used again.
 If you think about it like this, it doesn’t matter how bad the sites are that you visit.